-Welcome to the ultimate Glorious Goodwood betting guide!
 Glorious Goodwood, or the Qatar Goodwood Festival as it is officially known, is second only to Royal Ascot in prestige on the English flat calendar.
-The five-day meeting, held at arguably the most picturesque racecourse in Britain, ends on the last Saturday in July, 2020.
-All of the top horse racing betting sites will have markets available.
+The five-day meeting, held at arguably the most picturesque racecourse in Britain, ends on the first Saturday of August.

 Goodwood Cup (£500,000)